This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Red Dots Are Far from Obsolete

-While low power variable optics are quickly sweeping in as viable replacements for red dots on flat top sporting rifles, red dots still have their place in the market, and they can be and are mounted to a variety of firearms.
-Because they’re extremely versatile, easy to use, and affordable, they’re not going anywhere any time soon.
+While low power variable optics are quickly sweeping in as viable replacements for red dot sights on flat top sporting rifles, red dot sights still have their place in the market, and they can be and are mounted to a variety of firearms.
+Because they're extremely versatile, easy to use, and affordable, red dots are not going anywhere any time soon.

-When it comes to getting on target at lightning speed, red dots take the lead in the industry.
-They’re here to stay for a long time in the future and are far from being obsolete.
+When it comes to getting on target at lightning speed, red dots are a favorite in the industry.
+They're here to stay for a long time in the future and are far from being obsolete.

 - Leupold DeltaPoint Pro Review [Pistol Red Dot Sight]

 - How to Zero a Red Dot Sight (Step-by-Step with Photos)